 - Income by Month

 Projected Balances Tool: One of the most valuable tools offered by the platform, it provides you with a visual representation of your estimated balance over the next 30 days.
-Projected Balances are estimated using your recurring transactions, and will give you the ability to know what your account balances will be ahead of time.
+Projected Balances are estimated using your recurring transactions and will allow you to know what your account balances will be ahead of time.

 Account security: This is always a concern when you are aggregating all of your financial accounts on one platform.
 Using the Quicken system, data is securely transmitted from your bank servers using 256-bit encryption.
 The information is downloaded from your bank accounts and kept completely confidential.
 It is used only to update your accounts.